tsetsoo/buy-bch/README.md

 ## Prerequisets for local development

-1. yarn or npm
+yarn or npm

+### Local Development

+1. npm install or yarn
+2. npm run start or yarn start

-## Build a new version
+### Build a new version

 You can configure runtime variables defined in .env: